haoyuli02/haoyuli02.github.io/_pages/about.md

   - /about.html
 ---

 I am a 4th-year Mathematics of Computation undergraduate student at [UCLA](https://www.ucla.edu/).
 I am passionate about using mathematics and machine learning to tackle new challenges and unlock the potentials of emerging technologies.
 My research interests are in **Explainable AI**, **Generative Models**, **Graph Neural Network**, and **AI4Science**.
-Currently, I am conducting research at [UCLA Computational Machine Learning Lab](https://sites.google.com/view/chohsieh-research/home) and at [UCLA Data Mining Lab](https://ucla-dm.github.io/DM_website/) where I am foutunate to be adviced by Professor [Cho-Jui Hsieh](https://web.cs.ucla.edu/~chohsieh/) and Professor [Yizhou Sun](https://web.cs.ucla.edu/~yzsun/).
+Currently, I am conducting research at [UCLA Computational Machine Learning Lab](https://sites.google.com/view/chohsieh-research/home) and at [UCLA Data Mining Lab](https://ucla-dm.github.io/DM_website/) where I am foutunate to be advised by Prof. [Cho-Jui Hsieh](https://web.cs.ucla.edu/~chohsieh/) and Prof. [Yizhou Sun](https://web.cs.ucla.edu/~yzsun/).

 Feel free to connect with me and explore new opportunities, future collaborations, and exciting ventures together!